 STEP 3.
-Send an e-mail to the instructor from the AAOA up oon receipt of the c conflict: Dear Dr We are in receipt of your disclosure regarding discuss and manage the conflict.
-If you have any questions,
+Send an e-mail to the instructor from the AAOA upon receipt of the conflict:

+Dear Dr. We are in receipt of your disclosure regarding .
+Dr. will be contacting you shortly to discuss and manage the conflict.
+If you have any questions, please contact me.
+Thank you.